MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-posting-groups.md

 These posting groups are chosen on the item card:

 * General product posting group
-* Stock posting group
+* Inventory posting group

 When you create a sales document, the sales header uses the customer card information, and the sales lines use the item card information.

 * The revenue posting (income statement) is determined by the combination of the general business posting group and the general product posting group.
 * The sales ledger posting (balance sheet) is determined by the customer posting group.
-* The stock posting (balance sheet) is determined by the stock posting group.
+* The inventory posting (balance sheet) is determined by the inventory posting group.
 * The cost of goods sold posting (income statement) is determined by the combination of general business posting group and general product posting group.

 Your setup determines when posting happens.
-For example, the timing is affected by when you do periodic activities, such as posting stock cost or adjusting cost item entries.
+For example, the timing is affected by when you do periodic activities, such as posting inventory cost or adjusting cost item entries.

 ## <a name="copying-posting-setup-lines"></a>Copying posting setup lines
 The more product and business posting groups you have, the more lines you see in the General Posting Setup page.
 This can mean a lot of data entry to set up the general posting setup for the company.
 While there may be many different combinations of business and product posting groups, different combinations may still post to the same general ledger accounts.
 To limit the amount of manual entry, copy the general ledger accounts from an existing line on the **General Posting Setup** page.